carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 - `one_tweet.jsonl` a single tweet to look at
 - (FIXME)

-And create another folder to contain all the `.py` files in:
+And create another folder to contain all the `.py` files that are inside of `utils.zip`.
-- `utils.zip` don't upload the zip file. unzip it and upload the individual `.py` files.
+- don't upload the zip file.
+Unzip it and upload the individual `.py` files.

 If you have not downloaded the data, please